danielsollondon/azvmimagebuilder/solutions/1_Azure_DevOps/DocsReadme.md

     * Regions: list of regions, comma separated, e.g. westus, eastus, centralus
 * VHD
     * You cannot pass any values to this, Image Builder will emit the VHD to the temporary Image Builder resource group, ‘'IT_<DestinationResourceGroup>_<TemplateName>', in the 'vhds' container.
 When you start the release build, image builder will emit logs, and when it has finished, it will emit the VHD URL.

+### Optional Settings
+* [VM Size](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/image-builder-json#vmprofile) - You can override the VM size, from the default of *Standard_D1_v2*.
+You may do this to reduce total customization time, or because you want to create the images that depend on certain VM sizes, such as GPU / HPC etc.

 ## How it works
 When you create the release, the task will: